emmastrand/GMGI_Notebook/posts/2023-08-15_Extraction Kit Comparison.md

 # DNA Extraction Kit Comparison

 We have two options for our epigenetic aging project with Haddock: [Qiagen DNeasy Blood & Tissue Kit](https://www.qiagen.com/us/products/discovery-and-translational-research/dna-rna-purification/dna-purification/genomic-dna/dneasy-blood-and-tissue-kit?catno=69506) and [Machery-Nagel NucleoSpin Tissue mini kit for DNA from cells and tissue](https://www.mn-net.com/us/nucleospin-tissue-mini-kit-for-dna-from-cells-and-tissue-740952.50?number=&c=5291).
+We already have a couple leftovers from previous projects so I'm testing a few. *Qiagen kit is EXPIRED as of 2021.*

 Haddock epigenetic aging repo: https://github.com/emmastrand/Epigenetic_aging.
 Below lab work information is also in our BOX drive in Fisheries Epigenetic Aging project.